MrPixle2022/Documentaion/Js/Vue/CDN/Components.md

 so if a prop is name `pageTitle` it will be `page-title` in the html.

 [!TIP] you can use the `v-bind` directive on props.

+components can have their own data, methods, computed properties, etc.